Techtonica/curriculum/express-js/server-side-project.md

 ## Node
+- Download and install Node.js
+- Run commands in the Node.js REPL
+- Explain non-blocking I/O
+- Explain (a)synchronous calls
+- Explain event-driven programming

 ## Express
+- Explain the MVC framework
+- Create a basic web app using Node.js for the server and Express.js as the MVC framework

+## Mongo
+- Set up a MongoDB database on their laptops
+- Create databases and collections in MongoDB
+- Add, query, and remove documents
+- Remove databases and collections

 ### Overview
 In this project, you will work through three phases in pairs.
 For the first phase, you will set-up your project using GitHub, then you will create a wireframe for Step I.